 As a United Kingdom resident company, we are subject to U.K. corporate taxation.
 We have generated losses since inception.
-As of December 31, 2019, we had cumulative carry forward tax losses of £32.2 million.
+As of December 31, 2020, we had cumulative carry forward tax losses of £47.6 million.
 Subject to any relevant restrictions, including the Corporate Income Loss Restriction and the Corporate Capital Loss Restriction that, broadly, restrict the amount of carried forward losses that can be utilized to 50% of group profits or gains arising above £5.0 million per tax year, we expect these to be available to carry forward and offset against future operating profits.
-As a company that carries out extensive research and development activities, we benefit from the

-United Kingdom research and development tax credit regime for small and medium-sized companies, whereby we are able to surrender the trading losses that arise from our qualifying research and development activities for a payable tax credit of up to 33.35% of eligible research and development expenditures.
+As a company that carries out extensive research and development activities, we benefit from the United Kingdom research and development tax credit regime for small and medium-sized companies, whereby we are able to surrender the trading losses that arise from our qualifying research and development activities for a payable tax credit of up to 33.35% of eligible research and development expenditures.
 Qualifying expenditures largely comprise employment costs for research staff, consumables and subcontract costs incurred as part of research projects.
 Certain subcontracted qualifying research expenditures are eligible for a cash rebate of up to 21.68%.
 The majority of our pipeline research, clinical trials management and manufacturing development activities are eligible for inclusion within these tax credit cash rebate claims.
 On October 29, 2018 the U.K. Government announced its intention to cap the amount of payable credit that a qualifying loss-making SME business can receive through R&D relief in any one year.
-Although the implementation of this measure has been delayed, the U.K. Government has stated that it remains committed to the reform and, subject to the outcome of further consultation, intends to introduce the cap on payable credit claims in excess of £20,000 with effect from April 2021 by reference to, broadly, three times the total PAYE and NICs liability of the company.
-If such cap comes into force, this could restrict the amount of payable credit that we claim.
-We may not be able to continue to claim payable research and development tax credits in the future because we may no longer qualify as a small or medium-sized company.
+Following Royal Assent of the Finance Act 2021, legislation is now in force which applies a cap on payable credit claims in excess of £20,000 in relation to accounting periods beginning on or after April 1, 2021 by reference to, broadly, three times the total Pay As You Earn (PAYE) and national insurance contributions (NICs) liability of the company.
+Unless an exemption applies, this could restrict the amount of payable credit that we claim going forwards.
+Also, we may not be able to continue to claim payable research and development tax credits in the future because we may no longer qualify as a small or medium-sized company.